top of page

 In the 12th century, the Almohad caliph Yaqub al-Mansur envisioned Rabat as the capital of his empire and initiated an ambitious construction project to transform the city into a fortified seat of power.
 However, his untimely death shortly after the project began led to its abandonment.
 It wasn’t until centuries later that the Alaouite sultan Muhammad ibn Abdallah would again designate Rabat as an imperial city, constructing the impressive Dar al-Makhzan palace as a secondary seat of power.

 Rabat was established as an administrative centre under French colonial rule and was designated Morocco’s capital following independence in 1955.
-Located where the Bou Regreg meets the Atlantic Ocean, it’s a wonderfully relaxed city to explore, with the centuries-old architecture of the Kasbah of the Oudaias juxtaposed against the elegant buildings of the Ville Nouveau.
+Located where the Bou Regreg meets the Atlantic Ocean, it’s a wonderfully relaxed city to explore and one of my favourite urban destinations in Morocco.
+I love wandering between the elegant buildings of the Ville Nouveau and soaking up the sweeping views toward Salé from the Kasbah of the Oudaias.

 On the outskirts of the city, you’ll find the ancient remains of the Chellah necropolis, a royal burial complex enclosed by towering walls.
 Rabat also boasts some of Morocco's best museums, including the Museum of History and Civilizations.
 You can marvel at the grand facade of the Royal Palace, shop for antiques and jewellery along the Rue des Consuls or browse cutting-edge creations at the Mohammed VI Museum of Modern and Contemporary Art.